sonata-api/sonata-api/README.md

 ## The 15-seconds example

-The below example will do just what you think it does.
+The code below implements a fully-fledged RESTful API within a single JavaScript file.
+It will do just what you think it does.
 If the code surface is minimal, readability is inevitably easy.

 ```javascript